Kimi vs ChatGPT

 - Enterprise / Edu — custom; security, residency, flexible credits.

-TCO notes: Reddit users report Kimi membership quotas can burn in days on agent-heavy OpenClaw setups while ChatGPT Plus lasts longer week-to-week—subscription value is not only $/token.[34][35]
-Hybrid is common: ChatGPT for personal English work, Kimi API for production volume or Chinese.[33][46]
+TCO notes: Reddit users report Kimi membership quotas can burn in days on agent-heavy setups while ChatGPT Plus lasts longer week-to-week for chat-style work—subscription value is not only $/token.
+Hybrid is common: ChatGPT for personal English work, Kimi API for production volume or Chinese.

 Features that actually differ

 Agents.
-Kimi markets Agent Swarm that scales from ~100 sub-agents (K2.5) to ~300 with thousands of coordinated steps (K2.6), plus Kimi Code for long coding runs and Kimi Claw for always-on browser agents with large skill libraries.[8][10][54]
-ChatGPT ships agent mode (Operator + deep research lineage), deep research reports, Codex for coding, and Work for document/deck-style delivery.[28][29][30]
+Kimi markets Agent Swarm that scales toward ~300 coordinated sub-agents on K2.6-class coding blogs, plus Kimi Code for long coding runs and Kimi Claw for always-on browser agents.
+ChatGPT ships agent mode, deep research reports, Codex for coding, and Work for document/deck-style delivery.
 Different philosophies: Kimi leans parallel open agent swarms + coding CLI; ChatGPT leans integrated product agents with tighter UX.

 Coding.
-Independent and community writeups put K2.6/Kimi Code in the “frontier-adjacent open coding” camp—strong tool loops, long sessions; sometimes slower tokens/s than GPT.[41][49][51]
-ChatGPT’s Codex path sits inside the same account as chat and image tools—better when coding is one slice of a broader workflow.[20][27]
+Independent and community writeups put K2.6/Kimi Code in the “frontier-adjacent open coding” camp—strong tool loops, long sessions, often far cheaper per token than closed frontier; sometimes slower or less polished on open-ended planning than top proprietary models.
+ChatGPT’s Codex path sits inside the same account as chat and image tools—better when coding is one slice of a broader workflow.

 Language & geography.
-Kimi is natively strong for Chinese markets and bilingual work; ChatGPT remains the global English default with broader Western app integrations.[40][46][47]
-Hosting and legal jurisdiction differ: Moonshot is China-based; OpenAI is US-based with enterprise residency options.[45][53][57]
+Kimi is natively strong for Chinese markets and bilingual work; ChatGPT remains the global English default with broader Western app integrations.
+Hosting and legal jurisdiction differ: Moonshot is China-rooted (with Singapore consumer-entity notes in privacy analyses); OpenAI is US-based with enterprise residency options.

 Multimodal polish.
 Both do vision and media-adjacent work; ChatGPT’s image generation, voice, and consumer multimodal UX remain a major reason non-technical users stay.
 Kimi’s recent models emphasize native multimodal + visual coding loops (especially K2.5/K3).